 Progress was hampered during the spring/summer of 2020 due to the COVID-19 pandemic.
 However, NPS and County staff continued their work to refine project mapping and began drafting the text of the concept plan.
 Members of the Steering Committee and Technical Advisory Committee were given opportunities to comment during the development of the draft concept plan.
-The draft plan was sent out for one last Steering Committee and Technical Advisory Committee and County at the project team released the final plan to the public in December 2020.
+The draft plan was sent out for one last Steering Committee and Technical Advisory Committee review in November 2020.
+After addressing these comments and concerns, the project team released the final plan to the public in December 2020.